 There is a leniency plus programme.
-A leniency applicant that does not qualify for immunity can be granted a rebate of up to 80% if it provides information or submits evidence on another infringement within the meaning of Articles 5(3) or (4) CA. In other words, such leniency applicant can obtain an 80% reduction for the cartel where it does not qualify for immunity, and obtain immunity for the second cartel that it reported as the first undertaking.
+A leniency applicant that does not qualify for immunity can be granted a rebate of up to 80% if it provides information or submits evidence on another infringement within the meaning of Article 5(3) or (4) CA. In other words, such leniency applicant can get an 80% reduction for the cartel where it does not qualify for immunity and get immunity for the second cartel it reported as the first undertaking.